Having trouble deciding what to call your baby? Take a lead from these fantastic rituals from around the world

 A baby in the Yoruba tribe is named after some detail of her birth.
-For example, Beijide – ‘born during the rainy season’, or Yetunde which means ‘mother has come back’, which may be used if an elderly woman died just before the birth of a baby girl.
+For example, Bejide - 'born during the raining season', or Yetunde which means 'mother has come back', which may be used if an elderly woman died just before the birth of a baby girl.

-When they’re older, a child is given another name to reflect the parents’ hopes for the future – like Molomo, ‘the child who knows what to do’, or Dunsimi, ‘don’t die before me’.
+When they're older, a child is given another name to reflect the parents' hopes for the future-like Molomo 'the child knows what to do', or Dunsimi, 'don't die before me'.

 Before then, a short-term name is chosen according to how he looks, for example Haidar, which means 'the one who looks strong'.

 The choise is simpler in Bali, where there are just four names, all unisex.
 The first child is called Wayan, the second Made, the third Nyoman, and the fourth Ketut.
 If a woman has a fifth child, he'll be called Wayan... and the cycle continues.

 Luckily, the four million people in Bali have nicknames as well, so if a mother of 10 shouts 'Wayan!', three children won't come running.

 A Hawaiian's name - or Inona (yep, check us out) - is so important, they believe getting the wrong one can actually cripple a child.
 So they search for the right name in signs, dreams and visions.
 It gives a new significance to your lying-in-a-field-of-Skittles dream, right?

 Mexico and other Hispanic countries are heavily Catholic, so many families name all the girls Maria after the Virgin Mary, and refer to them by their middle names to tell them apart.